takemil8088/MICB-475-Project-2/README.md

 - Manifest only the variables we need (do the same filtering you did for the metadata (same data)) --> but don’t be too biased
 - By October 26th; obtain the completed metadata, and classify and filter it (make sure the filtering matches the manifest data!)

 ## Team meeting 3

+**Meeting Agenda**

 What we did from last week:
+- got second metadata file from previous team
-- Filtered for HIV and hcv, found number of depressed (57) and not depressed(99) within this population
+- Metadata wrangiling: Filtered for HIV and hcv, found number of depressed (57) and not depressed(99) within this population

 Goal:
 - determine best ways to work on the files

--determine how we want to document
+- determine how we want to document

 Questions:
-- whould we be working with the dataset on the server or transferring it to our local computer
+- would we be working with the dataset on the server or transferring it to our local computer
-- can we move a copy of it into our data folder
+- can we move a copy of it into our data folder?
-- is sample size big enough
+- is sample size big enough?
-- should we remove some not depressed
+- should we remove some not depressed?
-- What is wrong with Veronika's file (longmeta_phyloseq_rare.RData)
+- What is wrong with Veronika's file (longmeta_phyloseq_rare.RData)?

+**Meeting Notes**
 Team meeting dicussions:
 - We should equalize the sample number for depressed & not depressed
 - The completed metadata doesn't include blood pressure results; must add and match with existing filtered out data (join data)